ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### B. Mark fingerprint and iris exceptions for an individual

-1. During a registration process after the demographic details and documents have been captured the system allow a registration officer to mark biometric exceptions for missing finger(s) and missing iris(es) if the individual has any such exceptions.
+1. During a registration process after the demographic details and documents have been captured, the system allows a registration officer to mark biometric exceptions for missing finger(s) and missing iris(es) if the individual has any such exceptions.
 1. If ‘Biometric Exception’ is ‘Yes’, at least one missing biometric must be mandatorily marked.
 1. The registration officer can mark the missing finger(s) and missing iris(es).